m-mcdougall/Capstone-DATS6501/README.md

 ## Code Location

 All scripts to run this project are located in the Scripts directory of the Git repositiory.
-Scipts to be run in Google Colab are located in Scripts/Colab Scripts.
+Scripts to be run in Google Colab are located in Scripts/Colab Scripts/.
 Archived code has been relocated to the Archives directory.

 ## Data